halitakb/docker-react/README.md

   Make config for me you changed..

-  The Live reload problem I've had the problem I was able to find the solution on the dock.
+  The Live reload problem I've had the problem I was able to find the solution on the docker.